Veslo7601/Team_Project_1/readme.md

     • delete-note <name, note>: Removes a note associated with the specified contact. edit-note <name, note>: Edits an existing note.
     • find-note : Finds contacts with a specific note.
     • show-birthdate : Displays all contacts with birthdays occurring within the specified number of days.

+Installation instruction

+Package can be installed using command pip install -e . (or python setup.py install, this approach requires administrator permissions).
+After installation personal_bot_assistant should apear in the system.
+When the package is installed the program can be launched with the command bot-start